guyinatuxedo/nightmare/modules/04-bof_variable/tamu19_pwn1/Readme.md

 }
 ```

 So right off the back, we can see we are dealing with a reference to one of the greatest movies ever (Monty Python and the Holy Grail).
-We can see that it will scan in input into `input` using `fgets`, then compares our input with `strcmp`.
+We can see that it will scan input into `input` using `fgets`, then compares our input with `strcmp`.
 It does this twice.
 The first time it checks for the string `Sir Lancelot of Camelot\n` and the second time it checks for the string `To seek the Holy Grail.\n`.
 If we don't pass the check the first time, it will print `I don\'t know that!
 Auuuuuuuugh!` and exit.
 For the second check if we pass it, the code will call the function `gets` with `input` as an argument.
 The function `gets` will scan in data until it either gets a newline character or an EOF.
-As a result on paper there is no limit to how much it can scan into memory.
-Since the are it is scanning into is finite, we will be able to overflow it and start overwriting subsequent things in memory.
+As a result, on paper there is no limit to how much it can scan into memory.
+Since the area it is scanning into is finite, we will be able to overflow it and start overwriting subsequent things in memory.

 Also looking at the assembly code for around the `gets` call, we see something interesting that the decompiled code doesn't show us:
 ```